 Hyperhidrosis, a medical condition involving overactive sweat glands, is a common disorder that causes a lot of unhappiness.
 Its main symptoms include excessively sweaty palms, hands, armpits, or feet, and facial blushing.
 Extreme underarm sweating (Primary Axillary Hyperhidrosis) is the most socially embarrassing condition because of highly visible wet spots and stained clothes.

 Sweat is the body’s temperature regulator, and in primary Hyperhidrosis sweating significantly exceeds the body’s normal cooling requirements.
 This excess sweat causes their armpits to be constantly moist and damp.
-Underarm wet spots are not only embarrassing, but they also stains clothes, complicate business and social interactions, and make everyday activities a lot more difficult to carry out.
+Underarm wet spots are not only embarrassing, but they also stain clothes, complicate business and social interactions, and make everyday activities a lot more difficult to carry out.

 Contrary to popular belief Hyperhydrosis does not cause body odor.
-The smell that many believe is due to sweating is in fact caused by bacterium that grows on the skin if the wet sweat is present.
+The smell that many believe is due to sweating is in fact caused by a bacterium that grows on the skin if wet sweat is present.
 How long it takes for the odor to appear depends on the environment and varies considerably from person to person.

 An estimated 2% to 3% of Americans suffer from excessive sweating of the underarms (axillary Hyperhidrosis) or of the palms and soles of the feet (palmoplantar Hyperhidrosis).
 Underarm problems tend to start around puberty, while palm and sole sweating may begin earlier, often during childhood.
-If left untreated these problems may continue throughout life, but fortunately majority of these symptoms can now be successfully treated.
+If left untreated these problems may continue throughout life, but fortunately, the majority of these symptoms can now be successfully treated.